 - Pay an application fee.
 There are very few community colleges that require you to pay application fees, so you will probably skip this step, but you may be asked to submit payment to have your application processed.

 - Send your high school transcript or copy of your equivalency exam results.
-This may not be required either.
 Sometimes, a school will use your transcripts to determine your placement in certain core subjects.